bobachat/subscription-form-wpplugin/README.txt

 Bobachat is Mailchimp for chat: A widget that helps you collect subscribers based on the chat apps they use, then easily broadcast messages.

-This plugin integrates your WordPress site with your Bobachat account.
+This plugin integrates your WordPress site with your <a href="https://admin.bobachat.app/" target="_blank" title="Bobachat">Bobachat</a> account.

-Creating a Bobachat account is free and takes less than a minute.
+<a href="https://admin.bobachat.app/signup" target="_blank" title="Creating a Bobachat account">Creating a Bobachat account</a> is free and takes less than a minute.

 = Live Demo =
 A live demo for Bobachat subscription forms plugin is available at <a href="https://demo.bobachat.app/" target="_blank" title="Bobachat’s demo site">Bobachat’s demo site</a>.